 Negotiate as a purchasing manager

 If your strengths include negotiation, data analysis, decision making and communication, a career in purchasing management may be a great fit for you.
-Purchasing managers are responsible for buying the best equipment, supplies and services for their company at competitive cost, all while managing the complexities of global supply chain risk.
-Primarily, this position requires the ability to plan and direct activities of buyers and officers involved in purchasing processes in an innovative and efficient way.
-The C-suite communication skills learned in an MS in Supply Chain Management program also assist in negotiating contracts and policies with suppliers and other collaborators.
-The average salary for this role is upwards of $70K.
+Purchasing managers are responsible for buying the best equipment, supplies and services for their company at competitive costs, all while managing the complexities of global supply chain risks.
+This position requires the ability to plan and direct activities of buyers and officers involved in purchasing processes in an innovative and efficient way.
+Through the Leeds MS in Supply Chain Management program, you’ll gain the communication skills needed to successfully negotiate contracts and policies with suppliers and other collaborators.

 Coordinate as a logistics manager